skupperproject/skupper/cmd/bootstrap/README.md

 require that the respective container engine endpoint is available.
 The default unix socket will be used based on the current user and platform selected.

-### Systemd
+### Linux

-The `systemd` platform actually requires that you have a local installation of the `skupper-router` (`skrouterd` binary must be available in your PATH).
+The `linux` platform actually requires that you have a local installation of the `skupper-router` (`skrouterd` binary must be available in your PATH).

 ## Bootstrap usage